mleonardallen/CarND-Vehicle-Detection/README.md

  * With StandardScaler `std_dev = True` caused the number of support vectors to increase, slowing down prediction times.
  * Using feature selection, I found that 30% of the feature still gave good accuracy while improving prediction speed.
- * I found some images in the `non-vehicles` images that contained partial vehicle iamges.
+ * I found some images in the `non-vehicles` images that contained partial vehicle images.
 I removed those hoping to reduce the noise in the data.
  * Wrapping with a `Bagging Classifier` improved prediction time.
  * Batching Predictions instead of doing a prediction for one image at a time.